quicwg/base-drafts/draft-ietf-quic-http.md

 | Control Stream   |  0x00  | {{control-streams}}        | Both   |
 | Push Stream      |  0x01  | {{server-push}}            | Server |
 | ---------------- | ------ | -------------------------- | ------ |
+{: #iana-stream-type-table title="Initial Stream Types"}

-Each code of the format `0x1f * N + 0x21` for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3ffffffffffffffe) MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.
+Each code of the format 0x1f * N + 0x21 for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3ffffffffffffffe) MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.